DaNiElE-1999/goa-task/readme.md

 1. Open a shell session on the schema directory (.\\sql\schema\)
 2. Type: "goose mysql 'Connection_String' up"

-This will  migrate all the database tables.
+This will run all the migrations.

 # API